navis-org/fafbseg-py/docs/examples/merge_neuron.rst

 .. note::

-    For this to work, you will have to have permissions in CATMAID to import neurons.
+    For this to work, you need to have CATMAID API write and import access.

 First fire up a terminal and start your interactive Python session: